 According to a press release issued by McConnell’s Office, the bill also removes the federal roadblocks in place that continue to burden the industry.
 This action will help expand domestic production throughout the country.
+With increased domestic production, new consumer markets can be opened up helping to further boost the economy.
+A quick search for “pot4pot” shows there is already a high demand for growing your own hemp as there are multiple known benefits and uses of it.
 The move also involves the reclassification of legal hemp under federal law and allows for further research of its benefits and uses.

 “We all are so optimistic that industrial hemp can become sometime in the future what tobacco was in Kentucky’s past,” U.S. Senate Majority Leader Mitch McConnell (R-KY) said at a press conference alongside the state’s agriculture commissioner.

 .@SenateMajLdr Mitch McConnell & @KYAgCommish Ryan Quarles announce legislation to support #Kentucky‘s #hemp industry.
 The Hemp Farming Act will legalize hemp as an agricultural commodity + remove it from the controlled substances list https://t.co/ebdA4yexea @kentuckyag #KyAg365 pic.twitter.com/uDtUQMOZVZ

 – Sen. McConnell Press (@McConnellPress) March 26, 2018